Meet our Editorial Team

 I started out 30 years ago as an English teacher, and now when I watch kids go off to university, I think about what I would have done if I had a second chance.
 I think I would have chosen journalism, to be honest, and I would love to imagine I might have made it as a Arts Reviewer.
 Sigh.
 Since I am doing that, as a thing I feel passionate about, while also being able to work with young people in school libraries, I can hardly complain now, can I?

 Lynne first qualified as a biochemist and microbiologist before changing careers to become a teacher librarian.
 She has worked in the primary, secondary and tertiary education sectors and has taught in both boys’ and girls’ schools in Sydney and Canberra.
-Lynne has been writing and reviewing in the field of children’s literature for over thirty years, in journals such as Reading Time, Magpies and The Literature Base.
+Lynne has been writing and reviewing in the field of children’s literature for over thirty years, in journals such as Reading Time, Magpies and Good Reading Magazine.
 She has a particular interest in non-fiction and co-authored Good Science Books for Children on the Academy of Science website.
 She has been actively involved in The Children’s Book Council of Australia since the 1980s, including four terms on the judging panel for the Book of the Year Awards and as treasurer and vice-president of the ACT branch.
-She has also acted as a judge for the ACT Literature Awards.
+She has also acted as a judge for the ACT Literature Awards and the Eurobodalla Shire Mayor’s Writing Challenge.

-In a former life Cherie Bell taught English to international university students and had plenty of spare time.
-Now she has 4 kids under 9 years old and teaches bike-riding, turn-taking, worm-finding, Lego-building, roller-skating and friend-making, as well as answering the daily question “What’s for dinner?”.
-She also reads an estimated gazillion children’s books every week, including a family read aloud, and blogs about it all on her blog.
+In a former life, Cherie Bell taught English to international university students and had plenty of spare time.
+Now she has 4 kids aged 4-11 years old and teaches bike-riding, turn-taking, Lego-building, roller-skating, chalk-drawing and friend-making, as well as answering the daily question “What’s for dinner?”.
+She is always on the lookout for the next great book or series to feed her growing bookworms and blogs about it all on her blog.

 To pursue her life-long love of all things ‘book’, Julie enrolled and completed a Library Studies diploma in 2017.
 This was followed with some time working as a Library Assistant in the Parliament Library of WA.
 While she found it interesting and educative, her real passion and desire is to work as either a Teacher Librarian or as a Children’s Services Librarian, so she now works as a Library Officer at Public library.